-I received a question via the Facebook Secret Group which is a place where people that have my programs go to ask me questions and also to ask the community questions when it relates to injury, pain, health and fitness.
+I recently received a question via the Facebook Secret Group.
+This Facebook group is a place where people that have my programs go to ask me questions and also to ask the community questions when it relates to injury, pain, health and fitness.
 The question that came up was “What are some core exercises that I can do if I can’t get on the floor?”

 3 GREAT Core Exercises That You Can Do If You Can’t Get On the Floor

 #1 – Wall Plank

 Go up against the wall on your forearms at whatever angle that you can handle, or whatever your fitness level can handle.

 To increase the difficulty, increase the incline by stepping your feet away from the wall.

 Remember when getting into that plank position, your forearms should not be too high because that will put a lot of stress in the shoulder and over activates the trapezius muscle.

 By bringing your forearms a little bit lower, you end up easing the stress in the shoulder and in the neck.